Devkon69/Liquidcash/doc/README_windows.txt

 1. Both CLI & GUI clients is available for both windows 32 bit and 64 bit platforms.

-2. Default location of the Data Directory is: Users/your_windows_user/AppData/Roaming/titancoin
+2. Default location of the Data Directory is: Users/your_windows_user/AppData/Roaming/liquidcash

 This can be changed by passing -datadir="path to your custom data directory" flag while starting the QT or CLI wallet from the command prompt.

-3. You can use following commands for interating with titancoin-cli wallet or you run them in the debug window of titancoin-qt
+3. You can use following commands for interating with liquidcash-cli wallet or you run them in the debug window of liquidcash-qt

 ### Addressindex